Stoick01/Brain-Tumor-Segmentation/README.md

 ## Implementation

-As stated before, this problem is solved by implementing U-Net (popular network for semantic segmentation).
+As stated before, this problem is solved by implementing U-Net (popular architecture for semantic segmentation).

 To make the model train better early stopping, learning rate schedulers and weight decay are also implemented.